 Children's Dental Day

-In fall, 2001, the UNMC College of Dentistry made a commitment to and began a program to devote its entire Lincoln facility, students, staff and faculty for a full day to provide dental screening, diagnosis, cleaning and care to underserved children in Nebraska.
+In the fall of 2001, the UNMC College of Dentistry made a commitment and started a program to devote its entire Lincoln facility, students, staff and faculty for a full day to provide dental screening, diagnosis, cleaning and care to underserved children in Nebraska.
 Children come typically from non-fluoridated communities and have little or no access to dental care.
-Children are usually identified by district health departments, often working in conjunction with school nurses and other care givers.
-These volunteers coordinate the children’s participation with the informed consent process which requires the parent /guardian to give written consent and to provide a health history for the child.
-The local volunteers also arrange with local dentist to provide a screening examination at which X-rays are taken and a preliminary diagnosis and treatment plan is developed.
-The College is indebted to the local organizers and volunteers and to the local dentists for their willingness to participate in the Children’s Dental Day program.
+They are usually identified by district health departments, often working in conjunction with school nurses and other care givers.
+These volunteers coordinate the children’s participation with the informed consent process which requires the parent/guardian to give written consent and to provide a health history for the child.
+The local volunteers also arrange with local dentists to provide a screening examination, at which X-rays are taken and a preliminary diagnosis and treatment plan is developed.
+The college is indebted to the local organizers and volunteers and to the local dentists for their willingness to participate in the Children’s Dental Day program.

-The second event annually associated with the College’s Children’s Dental Day has been held in the Nebraska Panhandle on the first weekend in June since 2004.
-The College transports students, faculty and staff and portable equipment to four sites in the Panhandle and provides dental services from private offices, and two local hospitals.
+The second event annually associated with the college’s Children’s Dental Day has been held in the Nebraska Panhandle on the first weekend in June since 2004.
+The college transports students, faculty and staff, and portable equipment to four sites in the panhandle, and provides dental services from private offices, and two local hospitals.
 The locations are Sidney, Alliance, Chadron and Gordon.
-Again about 200 children are seen amongst the four locations.
-The Panhandle district Health Department is a major contributor to this program and helps coordinate many of the activities ranging from identifying the children to arranging logistics for the 60 plus participants from the COD.
-Again the College is indebted to the volunteer health department staff and the local dentists who open their offices for a day-and-a-half and help supervise students from the College.
+Again about 200 children are seen among the four locations.
+The Panhandle District Health Department is a major contributor to this program and helps coordinate many of the activities ranging from identifying the children to arranging logistics for the 60-plus participants from the COD.
+Again the college is indebted to the volunteer health department staff and the local dentists who open their offices for a day and a half and help supervise our students.

 Since inception, the COD has treated over 4,500 children and provided services valued at over $2M to low income and underserved children in Nebraska.